All Episodes

 It's a combination.

-Uh someone's background in one way or another that she did win this case, and essentially DOJ admitted fault in all of this.
+Someone's background in one way or another that she did win this case.

-But the whole point here earlier the week was that just the mere suggestion that Trump, in his capacity actually as a private citizen going through the Trump University lawsuit would have some problem with a judge, was viewed as just beyond the pale.
+But the whole point here earlier the week was that just the mere suggestion that Trump, in his capacity, actually as a private citizen going through the Trump University lawsuit would have some problem with a judge was viewed as just beyond the pale.

-I mean, look, you had leadership of the GOP saying this is outrageous racism, and like the way he said it wasn't it was as I said, it wasn't a good way to say it.
+And look, the way he said it wasn't, as I said, it wasn't a good way to say it.

 That's sort of another step in addition to.